Our Mission

 Democracy in the twenty-first century faces extraordinary challenges and opportunities.
 Polarization, geopolitical tension, technological change, disinformation, and declining public trust have strained civic life.
 Yet commitments to liberty and justice, along with creativity and collaboration, offer tools to build a more vibrant democratic future.

 The Karsh Institute was launched in 2021 to meet this moment.
 Rooted in UVA’s founding mission to advance knowledge and prepare students for self-government, the Institute strengthens the essential link between education and democracy.
+As a leading public university with a deep connection to the nation’s bold democratic experiment, UVA is uniquely situated to serve as the Karsh Institute’s home.

 “Wherever the people are well informed they can be trusted with their own government.” — Thomas Jefferson